 Angstrom Technology HardWall cleanrooms allow a high level of control over pressure, static, humidity, and of course, contamination; they can conform to even the most stringent cleanroom classifications required by your application.

 Our RigidWall cleanrooms are also an option for most plastics industry cleanrooms requiring a classification of ISO Class 5-8, while offering more flexibility than our HardWall options.
 Using a durable and heavy-duty frame, RigidWall modular cleanroom panels can be made using clear acrylic, static dissipative PVC, or polycarbonate.

 SoftWall cleanrooms have the advantage of being an affordable modular option that don’t sacrifice their high performance capacity.
-Their extremely flexible design makes them a great choice for applications that need room to grow, and can accommodate cleanroom classification standards ISO Class 4-8.
+Their extremely flexible design makes them a great choice for many plastics industry applications, particularly those that need room to grow, and can accommodate cleanroom classification standards ISO Class 4-8.
 SoftWall cleanrooms can fit in almost any space and are fully customizable.

 plastics industry cleanroom structure

 Angstrom Technology knows that cleanroom design is more than just the type of structure you choose.
 We design our cleanrooms to reflect the unique and evolving operations they support, with a number of options for multi-stage HEPA/ULPA air filtration systems and laminar air flow systems that can work with dedicated or existing HVAC systems.
 We also work with your classification standards to incorporate all the extra features you need to keep productivity and efficiency up, while minimizing or eliminating safety and contamination risks.